Patti Smith: Politics and activism

 In 1993, Smith contributed "Memorial Tribute (Live)" to the AIDS-benefit album No Alternative.

 In the 2000 U.S. presidential election, Smith supported the Green Party and backed Ralph Nader.
 She led the crowd singing "Over the Rainbow" and "People Have the Power" at the campaign's rallies, and also performed at several of Nader's subsequent "Democracy Rising" events.
 Smith was a speaker and singer at the first protests against the Iraq War as U.S. President George W. Bush spoke to the United Nations General Assembly.
 Smith supported Democratic candidate John Kerry in the 2004 election.
 Bruce Springsteen continued performing her "People Have the Power" at Vote for Change campaign events.
-In the winter of 2004–2005, Smith toured again with Nader in a series of rallies against the Iraq War and called for the impeachment of Bush.
+In the winter of 2004–05, Smith toured again with Nader in a series of rallies against the Iraq War and called for the impeachment of Bush.

 In September 2006, Smith premiered two new protest songs in London.
 Louise Jury, writing in The Independent, characterized them as "an emotional indictment of American and Israeli foreign policy".
-The song "Qana" was about the Israeli airstrike on the Lebanese village of Qana.
-"Without Chains" is about Murat Kurnaz, a Turkish citizen who was born and raised in Germany, held at Guantanamo Bay detainment camp for four years.
-Jury's article quotes Smith as saying:
+The song "Qana" is about the Israeli airstrike on the Lebanese village of Qana.
+Smith wrote the song "Without Chains" when feeling outraged about injustice against Murat Kurnaz, a Turkish citizen who was born and raised in Germany and held at Guantanamo Bay detainment camp for four years.
+In a 2009 interview, Smith stated that Kurnaz's family had contacted her and that she wrote a short preface for the book that Murat was writing, which was released in March 2008.

-I wrote both these songs directly in response to events that I felt outraged about.
-These are injustices against children and the young men and women who are being incarcerated.
-I'm an American, I pay taxes in my name and they are giving millions and millions of dollars to a country such as Israel and cluster bombs and defense technology and those bombs were dropped on common citizens in Qana.
-It's terrible.
-It's a human rights violation.

-In a 2009 interview, Smith stated that Kurnaz's family had contacted her and that she wrote a short preface for the book that he was writing, which was released in March 2008.